david-macmahon/netboot_resoureces/README.md

    filesystem, then this script will assume that all of these mounts have been already configured.
-If `/proc` is NOT mounted in the netboot root filesystem, this script will modify `/etc/fstab` to include lines that specify how to mount `/proc`, `/sys` and `/dev/pts` in the netboot root filesystem tree and then mount them.
-The existing `/etc/fstab` is backed up to `/etc/fstab.netbootstrap.YYYYmmddHHMMSS`, where `YYYYmmddHHMMSS` is the time of the backup, before any modifications are made.
+If `/proc` is NOT mounted in the netboot root filesystem, this script will modify `/etc/fstab` to include lines that specify how to mount `/proc`, `/sys`, `/tmp`, and `/dev/pts` in the netboot root filesystem tree and then mount them.
+The existing `/etc/fstab` is backed up to to `/etc/fstab.netbootstrap.YYYYmmddHHMMSS`, where `YYYYmmddHHMMSS` is the time of the backup, before any modifications are made.

 3. chroot into rootfs and install additional packages (and remove some).